No-Plans/local-list/README.md

 <img src="https://github.com/No-Plans/local-list/blob/master/examples/save-list.gif?raw=true" min-width ="300" max-width="800" height="auto">

 Cloud services change business model, favorite Netflix movies and streaming tracks disappear, Filmstruck closes, Amazon wishlist serves you ads, Beaker could be gone.
-Keeping a few copies of a file is a safe practice.
+Updating a few copies of local text files over time is a healthy practice.

 ## Release note
-The script is dirty, contributions and tips are welcome.
+The structure and scripts are rough, contributions and tips are welcome.

 ## First time install
 1. Download the folder in your machine where you want to store the list.